-I’ve had the opportunity to visit many different Croatian cities, and it was difficult for me to pick only five that are worth talking about.
+I’ve had the opportunity to visit Croatia many different times, and it was difficult to pick only a handful of the best places to visit in Croatia.
 But I thought about it hard, and I can honestly tell you that the following five cities are the ones that I fell in love with the most.

 From the ancient monastery gardens of Šibenik to the wonderful, picturesque views of Trogir – here are the best places to visit in Croatia!

 Do you know that feeling when you visit a new city and you love it so much that all you’re thinking about is I could definitely live here one day?
 That’s what happened to me in Šibenik.

 It is so easy to fall in love with this charming city, despite the 2851 steps that you’ll eventually climb while you’re walking around the old town.